House of Eternity (Ancient Egypt): Pyramids

 The Egyptian pyramids are a further development of Nu, which are found at the royal tombs at Abydos, Egypt.
 The hill shape of the mastabas at Saqqara was also incorporated.
 From the Third Dynasty, the pyramids served as the burial ground of the King, which developed as a synthesis of the various Upper and Lower Egyptian components of the tomb and valley district.
 Elements of the tombs and facilities are again found at Saqqara.
 The large enclosure in Saqqara (Gisr el-Mudir) is said to have served as a stone equivalent of the valley districts of Abydos, as a model for the enclosure of the pyramidal district, as well as the wedge-shaped gallery graves of the Second Dynasty, in Saqqara.

 The construction of the Pyramid of Djoser created a new visual appearance for the house of eternity, which was said to have enabled the deceased King or Queen to ascend to a 'human equivalent of the sun,' a rank on par with the sun god Horus.
 This new philosophy of the kings can be seen alongside the increasing size of the later pyramids.
-The inside walls of these constructions had relief decorations, such as the those in the Pyramid of Djoser, but were undecorated until the end of the Fifth Dynasty.
+The inside walls of these constructions had relief decorations, such as those in the Pyramid of Djoser, but were undecorated until the end of the Fifth Dynasty.
 The paths to the tomb chambers were through tunnels inside of the pyramid.

 If the Kings saw themselves as Horus on Earth until the Third Dynasty, then they understood themselves to be 'sons of Ra', with the rising of the sun associated with the god Ra from the time of King Djedefre, Fourth Dynasty.
 The hierarchical change led to a reduction in the size of the pyramids.
 The literary work, the Instruction of Hardjedef, which refers to the tombs of the Old Kingdom as houses of eternity, now only exists in fragments.
 Due to the language, the work can clearly be dated to the Middle Kingdom.
 It begins with the quote:

 The rest of the text deals with the tomb site.
 Accordingly, the house of eternity was in the ideal case, a plot to provide the necessary income as an offering.
 In the Old Kingdom, there was the office 'overseer of the house of eternity'.
 A Funerary Priest took care of offering the 'revenue of the house of eternity': "This will be more useful to you than a dear son.
 Promote this more than your heirs.
 Remember what they say, no heir remembers forever."